ssq-94/Web-Scraping/README.md

 - `pandas:` Widely used for data manipulation and analysis, with DataFrames for working with tabular data.
 - `pd.set_option('display.max_columns', None):` Sets an option in pandas to display all columns when printing DataFrames.
 - `re:` Provides support for regular expressions, used for pattern matching and text manipulation.

+## Step 2: Install WebDriver

+1. The `chromedriver_path` variable specifies the path to the ChromeDriver executable on your device.
+2. The options variable is used to set options for Chrome, such as running it in headless mode.
+3. The `webdriver.Chrome()` creates a Chrome WebDriver instance using the ChromeDriver executable.
+4. The `driver.get()` method opens the target website
+5. The `time.sleep(5)` waits for 5 seconds to allow the page to load.
+6. The code then scrolls down the page using `driver.execute_script("window.scrollTo(0, document.body.scrollHeight) ;")`.
+7. It waits for 5 seconds again to allow the page to load more items.
+8. The code calculates the new height of the page and compares it with the previous height to check if more items were loaded.
+If the heights are the same, it means there are no more items to load, and the loop breaks.
+9. The process continues until all items on the page have been loaded.